 Here are the next steps to participate in TWIA’s Assumption Reinsurance Depopulation Program.
-The 2018-2019 program closely mirrors the inaugural 2016-2017 program and last year's program.
+The 2019-2020 program closely mirrors previous years' programs.
 The following outlines the information member companies must provide to TWIA and TDI to participate in the program.
 All documents must be submitted electronically.
 The document index below outlines all submission requirements.

 (Click the following to access the 2017-2018 Document Index)